Menu

 Contact Hours

-Each week there are two 75 minutes sessions (TuTR 12:30PM - 1:45PM).
+Each week there are two 75 minutes sessions (TuTR 12:30PM - 1:45PM), extra lab hours TR 5-7pm.

 Classroom: UB305, RoboCanes lab for special occasions possible.